openalm/Extension-UtilitiesPack/Utilites/overview.md

 ### Shell++

-This task lets you write your powershell script inline in the task textbox itself.
+This task lets you write your shell script inline in the task textbox itself.

 ### Zip & Unzip